Don't become a victim of crime this springPublished Tuesday, 30th March 2021

 The Hartlepool Community Safety Team’s Victim Services Officer Jane Munden has issued a series of simple crime prevention tips to help people safeguard their property and possessions.

-“With the lighter nights here and the weather starting to warm up more of us are getting out into our gardens.
+“Now that the clocks have gone forward and the weather is starting to improve more of us are getting out into our gardens.

-“Always remember to take steps to protect your garden and outbuildings when you think home security.
+“Don’t forget about your garden and outbuildings when you are thinking about home security.
 The equipment in your garden is not only often expensive but some items, such as garden tools, can easily be used by burglars to break into your home unless they are put away,” she said.

 Jane is advising householders to take the following measures: